sheryianscodingschool/sheryjs/readme.md

-# Shery.js - Cool Effects Library
+# Shery.js - Add Life to Your Web Experience

 ![Shery.js Logo](./media/logonospace.png)

-Shery.js is a powerful and versatile JavaScript library that provides a collection of cool effects and 3d functionalities to enhance the user experience on web applications.
-With Shery.js, you can easily implement eye-catching and interactive effects, adding a touch of creativity to your projects.
-This Markdown document serves as the documentation and guide for using Shery.js in your web development projects.
+Shery.js is a fantastic JavaScript library designed to make your web projects pop with eye-catching effects and mesmerizing 3D features.
+Whether you're a developer looking to jazz up your website or a designer wanting to add that extra flair, Shery.js has got you covered.
+This GitHub readme will walk you through the key aspects of using Shery.js in your web development journey.

 ## Table of Contents